 In Georgia, everything from the sparkling lakes to the glittering coastline — which makes boating a must-do for every Georgian.
 Since being out on the boat is such an important piece of life for boaters in The Peach State, it’s always important to make sure you’re doing it the right way.

-If you’re going to take your boat out on Georgia waters, registration is required.
+Registration is required to take your boat out on Georgia waters.
 With BOATsmart!’s guide to getting your boat registered, you can make sure your boat can be legally taken out on the beautiful waters that call Georgia home.
+Here are our best tips for boat registration, Georgia boaters!

 How Do I Know if My Boat Needs to Be Registered?

-In Georgia, most motorized boats will need to be registered with the Department of Natural Resources: Wildlife Resources Division.
-The following must be registered:
+In Georgia, most motorized boats must be registered with the Department of Natural Resources: Wildlife Resources Division.

 • All mechanically-powered, motorized vessels